gatling/gatling/src/sphinx/HTTP.rst

 	http("Template Body").post("my.post.uri")
 	  .body(ELFileBody("myFileBody.json")).asJSON

-.. note:: When you pass a path, Gatling searches firstly for an absolute path in the classpath and then in user-files/request-bodies directory.

-Note that one can take full advantage of Scala 2.10 macros for writing template directly in Scala compiled code instead of relying on a template engine.
+Note that one can take full advantage of Scala 2.10 macros for writing template directly in Scala compiled code instead of relying on a templating engine.
 See `Scala 2.10 string interpolation <(http://docs.scala-lang.org/overviews/core/string-interpolation.html>`_ and `Fastring <https://github.com/Atry/fastring>`_.

 For example::